SquireoH/assettoserver-lua-Driftscore/README.md

 # assettoserver lua Drift scoring script
--Simple drift script using some of the overtake script UI.<cr>
+-Simple drift script using some of the overtake script UI.

--The more you slide the more points you make.<cr>
+-The more you slide the more points you make.

--The faster you go, faster the combo multiplier goes up.<cr>
+-The faster you go, faster the combo multiplier goes up.

--Drift run ends if you stay under the required speed and are not sliding.<cr>
+-Drift run ends if you stay under the required speed and are not sliding.

 # Install

--Post the Raw in Pastebin and copy the URL of the Raw<cr>
+-Post the Raw in Pastebin and copy the URL of the Raw.

--Add this line to your csp_extra_options.ini<cr>
+-Add this line to your csp_extra_options.ini

 ```
 [SCRIPT_1]